Conic divisorial ideals of Hibi rings and their applications to non-commutative crepant resolutions: Introduction

 Then, $\tau^\vee\cap\sfM$ is a positive normal affine monoid, and hence we define the toric ring

 where $\kk$ is an algebraically closed field.
 It is known that $R$ is a $d$-dimensional Cohen-Macaulay (= CM) normal domain.
 In addition, for each $\bfa=(a_1, \cdots, a_n)\in\RR^n$, we set

-Then, we define the ideal $T(\bfa)\subset R$ generated by all monomials whose exponent vector is in $\mathbb{T}(\bfa)$.
-By the definition, we have $T(\bfa)=T(\ulcorner \bfa\urcorner)$, where $\ulcorner \; \urcorner$ means the round up and $\ulcorner \bfa\urcorner=(\ulcorner a_1\urcorner, \cdots, \ulcorner a_n\urcorner)$.
+Then, we define the module $T(\bfa)$ generated by all monomials whose exponent vector is in $\mathbb{T}(\bfa)$.
+By definition, we have $T(\bfa)=T(\ulcorner \bfa\urcorner)$, where $\ulcorner \; \urcorner$ means the round up and $\ulcorner \bfa\urcorner=(\ulcorner a_1\urcorner, \cdots, \ulcorner a_n\urcorner)$.
 This $T(\bfa)$ is a divisorial ideal (rank one reflexive module), and any divisorial ideal of $R$ takes this form (see e.g., \cite[Theorem~4.54]{BG2}).
 Therefore, each divisorial ideal is represented by $\bfa\in\ZZ^n$.
 Clearly, we have $\mathbb{T}(0)=\tau^\vee\cap\sfM$ and $T(0)=R$.
 In particular, we are interested in a divisorial ideal that is \emph{maximal Cohen-Macaulay} (= \emph{MCM}) as an $R$-module, that is, an $R$-module whose depth coincides with $\dim R=d$.
 Rank one MCM modules of toric rings have been studied in several papers e.g., \cite{Sta79,VdB1,Don,BG1,Bae, Bru}, and the number of isomorphism classes of rank one MCM modules is finite in particular \cite[Corollary~5.2]{BG1}.
 In what follows, we will pay attention to a certain class of divisorial ideals called \emph{conic class}.
-As we will see below, a conic divisorial ideal is a rank one MCM module.
+As we will see below, a conic divisorial ideal is a rank one MCM module, and hence the number of conic classes is finite.

 \begin{definition}[{see e.g., \cite[Section~3]{BG1}}] We say that a divisorial ideal $T(\bfa)$ is \emph{conic} if there exist $\bfx\in\sfM_\RR$ such that $\bfa=\ulcorner\sigma(\bfx)\urcorner$. \end{definition}